kiftdoom/Program-whit-Html-and-CSS/README.md

 3) If the value is = 0, it will print on the screen "Try again"

 -  ### What programming languages ​​are used; libraries or third-party packages.:
- Python
+ Javascript and html
 - ### What was your motivation?
-Learn more about python.
+Learn more about Javascript and html.
 - ### Why did you build this project?
 To improve my programming logic in addition to applying what I learned in class.
 - ### You learned?